-Pebernødder – a small cookie flavored with cardamom, cinnamon, mace or nutmeg, cloves and white pepper, traditionally served at Christmastime.
+Pebernødder – a small cookie flavored with cardamom, cinnamon, mace or nutmeg, cloves, and white pepper, traditionally served at Christmastime.
 There are variations of the cookie, but the Danish version contains white pepper and mace instead of nutmeg.

 Even though today is December 7th, we’re on Day 5 of the 12 Days of Cookies.
 I’m a little behind, but better late than never!

 Mr. 365’s father’s family has Danish roots.
 We’ve been fortunate enough to meet some of his Danish relatives on their various trips to the states, but we have yet to go over there to visit.

 I have a few Danish ornaments, and a few dolls that my mother-in-law made for us, so it’s wonderful to be able to decorate our house as well each year and pass that tradition on to our children.

 As I’m typing this post I’m thinking it would have been perfect to use those decorations as props in my pictures, but did I think of that as I was taking them?
 No. haha

+Oh, well.
 They’re buried in boxes as we have yet to decorate for Christmas.

 JOIN THE 365 DAYS OF BAKING AND MORE FACEBOOK GROUP TO RECEIVE ADVANCE NOTICE OF MY LIVE FB VIDEOS, SHARE RECIPES AND MORE!

-- 1/2 cup unsalted butter room temperature
+- ½ cup unsalted butter room temperature

-- 1/2 cup granulated sugar
+- ½ cup granulated sugar

 - 1 egg

-- 1/2 teaspoon ground cardamom
+- ½ teaspoon ground cardamom

-- 1/2 teaspoon cinnamon
+- ½ teaspoon cinnamon

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

-- 1/4 teaspoon mace I couldn't find any in our local grocery store, so had to use nutmeg
+- ¼ teaspoon mace I couldn't find any in our local grocery store, so had to use nutmeg

-- 1/8 teaspoon ground cloves
+- ⅛ teaspoon ground cloves